-The following graph compares the total return of our common stock to the NASDAQ Composite Stock Index and the Standard & Poor's, or S&P, 500 Stock Index and a selected peer group for the past five years.
+The following graph compares the total return of our common stock to the Nasdaq Composite Stock Index and the Standard & Poor's, or S&P, 500 Stock Index and a selected peer group for the past five years.
+The peer group includes the ASX Limited, CBOE, CME Group Inc., Deutsche Börse AG, ICE, LSE, and TMX Group.
+Information for the indices and the peer group is provided from December 31, 2009 through December 31, 2014.
+The figures represented below assume an initial investment of \$100 in the common stock or index at the closing price on December 31, 2009 and the reinvestment of all dividends.

-In 2013, we changed our peer group, which is comprised of the following companies, collectively, referred to as the new peer group:

-- ASX Limited;

-- · CBOE Holdings Inc.;

-- CME Group Inc.;

-- Deutsche Börse AG;

-- ICE;

-- · LSE; and

-- · TMX Group Limited.